Claire Sweeney's big fat... What exactly was Claire Sweeney's motivation to put on as much weight as possible in a short time?

 Hot gossip: Sarah Kennedy and the obvious observation Sarah Kennedy committed the closest thing to a mortal sin in the BBC by calling Enoch Powell the greatest Prime Minister Britain never had.

-Travails of the Jabberwock Tracking the mythical beast's decline through its various incarnations from Through the Looking Glass and The Last Mimsy.
+Travails of the Jabberwock Tracking the mythical beast's decline through its various incarnations from

 The ichneumon delusion Review of the first of three programmes in which Richard Dawkins ostensibly celebrates the bicentenary of Charles Darwin's birh, but in reality announces his self-apotheosis.